Home

 Maximum Length : 12 cm

-This species occurs a variety of habitats and is sometimes abundant in larger slow-flowing rivers in forested areas.
+This species occurs in a variety of habitats and is sometimes abundant in larger slow-flowing rivers in forested areas.
 It ventures into the shallows searching for its prey - mainly insects and crustacean larvae, and will also consume algae.

 The Rosefin Rasbora is slender in form and is best identified by the dark-edged tail fin.
 In larger specimens there is a dark grey lateral stripe which may not be clearly evident in smaller fish.